Decoding CARC 129: Mastering the Critical Relationship Between CPT® 90460 and ICD-10 Z23

 Success with pediatric immunization billing comes down to understanding and managing the relationship between CPT® 90460, ICD-10 Z23, and preventing CARC 129 denials.
 The key ingredients are detailed documentation, consistent code alignment, and smart analytics.

-Cofactor AI's technology helps billing teams navigate these complex interactions, optimize documentation, and ensure efficient reimbursement.
+Cofactor AI's healthcare billing technology helps medical teams navigate these complex interactions, optimize documentation, and ensure efficient reimbursement.
 The result?
 Your team can focus on patient care instead of fighting preventable denials.

 CPT® is a registered trademark of the American Medical Association.